New to Yoga in Destin

 • No perfume please, being mindful of your neighbor’s space and their visibility of the teacher.

-• Bring a towel, you are sure to "detox" or you may need to place under your knee or use as a pillow.
+• Bring a towel, you are sure to "detox" or you may need to place under your knee or use as a seat or pillow.

 • Let your teacher know about injuries or conditions that might affect your practice.
 This will help her make suggestions to make your practice safer and more enjoyable.
 If you are injured or tired, skip poses you can't or shouldn't do or try a modified version.